-The average annual salary for a Senior Software Engineer/Developer/Programmer is $96,907.
+According to the bureau of labor statistics, the average annual salary for a Senior Software Engineer/Developer/Programmer is $96,907.

-Business and Finance Degrees
+Business and Finance Degrees For the Future

 A degree in finance provides an education not only in general finance but in private equity and venture capital schemes as well.
 Finance managers are in demand and the field is broad.
 Many businesses and corporations have the need for financial managers and money experts.

-The average annual salary for finance managers is $91,919.
+According to the bureau of labor statistics, the average annual salary for finance managers is $91,919.